- Expertly Crafted

-It’s a nippy spring morning when I join William McHenry from McHenry Distillery, one of a clutch of craft distilleries putting Tasmania on the world whisky map.
+It’s a nippy spring morning when I join William McHenry from McHenry Distillery, one of a clutch of craft distilleries putting Tasmania on the world's whisky map.

-A former pharmaceutical executive, it was 2008 when McHenry made a tree change from Sydney to Port Arthur, a former penal colony in Tasmania’s southeast corner, to open McHenry Distillery.
-Tasmania didn’t have a spirit industry to speak of – a colonial era ban had made distilling on the island illegal until 1991 – and the industry was slow to pick up when the ban was lifted.
+A former pharmaceutical executive, it was in 2008 that McHenry made a tree change from Sydney to Port Arthur, a former penal colony in Tasmania’s southeast corner, to open McHenry Distillery.
+Tasmania didn’t have a spirit industry to speak of – a colonial-era ban had made distilling on the island illegal until 1991 – and the industry was slow to pick up when the ban was lifted.
 “When we started, it was a paddle upstream to get customers interested.
-But craft spirits were going gang busters in America and we knew it was just a matter of time before Australians cottoned on”, says McHenry, who doesn’t drink, but jokes that with a name like his, didn’t have a choice than to start a whisky distillery.
+But craft spirits were going gang busters in America and we knew it was just a matter of time before Australians cottoned on”, says McHenry, who doesn’t drink, but jokes that with a name like his, didn’t have a choice but to start a whisky distillery.

 In front of a roaring fire back at McHenry’s tasting room, we try a small nip of the current single malt, which is young but complex with what I identify as bush berries on the nose.
 “Tasmania is about producing high quality, hand crafted and artisanal products with flavours ingrained in the island’s landscape and history”, says McHenry, who also makes a range of gins, including Federation that is “inspired by the bounty of antipodean flora”.